Relative $K$-theory via 0-cycles in finite characteristic: The cycle class map

 Given a field $k$, we let $\Sch_k$ denote the category of separated finite type schemes over $k$ and let $\Sm_k$ denote the full subcategory of non-singular schemes over $k$.
 For $X, Y \in \Sch_k$, we shall denote the product $X \times_k Y$ simply by $X \times Y$.
 For any point $x \in X$, we shall let $k(x)$ denote the residue field of $x$.
 For a reduced scheme $X \in \Sch_k$, we shall let $X^N$ denote the normalization of $X$.
 Given a closed immersion $D \subset X$ in $\Sch_k$ defined by a sheaf of ideals $\sI_D \subset \sO_X$, we shall let $mD \subset X$ denote the closed subscheme of $X$ defined by the sheaf of ideals $\sI^m_D$ for $m \ge 1$.
 In this article, we shall always consider the Zariski topology on a Noetherian scheme whenever we talk about sheaves.

 We shall let $\ov{\square}$ denote the projective space $\P^1_k = {\rm Proj}(k[Y_0, Y_1])$ and let $\square = \ov{\square} \setminus \{1\}$.
 We shall let $\A^n_k = \Spec(k[y_1, \ldots , y_n])$ be the open subset of $\ov{\square}^n$, where $(y_1, \ldots, y_n)$ denotes the coordinate system of $\ov{\square}^n$ with $y_j = {Y^j_1}/{Y^j_0}$.
 Given a rational map $f \colon X \dashedrightarrow \ov{\square}^n$ in $\Sch_k$ and a point $x \in X$ lying in the domain of definition of $f$, we shall let $f_i(x) = (y_i \circ f)(x)$, where $y_i \colon \ov{\square}^n \to \ov{\square}$ is the $i$-th projection.
 For any $1 \le i \le n$ and $t \in \ov{\square}(k)$, we let $F^t_{n,i}$ denote the closed subscheme of $\ov{\square}^n$ given by $\{y_i = t\}$.
-We let $F^t_n = \stackrel{n}{\underset{i =1}\sum} \ F^t_{n,i}$.
+We let $F^t_n = \stackrel{n}{\underset{i =1}\sum} F^t_{n,i}$.

 All rings in this text will be commutative and Noetherian.
 For such a ring $R$ and an integer $m \ge 0$, we shall let $R_m = {R[t]}/{(t^{m+1})}$ denote the truncated polynomial algebra over $R$.
 If in proving a statement in this manuscript, we have to deal with a ring $R$ and an ideal $I \subset R$, we shall use the notation $\ov{a}$ for the residue class in $R/I$ of an element $a \in R$.
 If there are several ideals, we shall indicate the quotient in which we consider the residue class $\ov{a}$.
 The tensor product $M \otimes_{\Z} N$ will be denoted simply as $M \otimes N$.
 Tensor products over other bases will be explicitly indicated.
 For an abelian group $M$ and an integer $n \ge 1$, we let $_n M$ denote the $n$-torsion subgroup of $M$.